 Linus Carl Pauling

-He is an American-based chemist, chemist engineer, and biochemist.
+He is an American-based chemist, chemical engineer, and biochemist.
 He won Nobel prizes for his chemistry work.

 Chemical Bonding: He developed the concept of electronegativity, which helped explain the strength and polarity of chemical bonds.